Posthypnotic amnesia: Criticisms

 Three criticisms are commonly made about post-hypnotic amnesia.
-The first observes that those individuals who may have poorer memory retrieval in general will show higher incidences of post-hypnotic amnesia.
+The first observes that those individuals who may have poorer memory retrieval in general have higher likelihood of post-hypnotic amnesia.
 Psychologist A.G.
 Hammer found that those who were poor at word associations in two successive tests were likely to be more amnesic in hypnosis experiments.
 The second recognizes that methodologies have been inconsistent across research, thus limiting the generalizability of findings.
 Studies are often small and non-randomized, further limiting results.
 Finally, theories used in post-hypnotic amnesia have also been open to criticisms.
 Dissociation theory is criticized for its vague and inconsistent definition.
 Its ambiguousness has caused some to use the term when another mechanisms could be found to be the cause.

 The idea that hypnotic suggestion can be used to make individuals consent to acts that they would not normally have in a non-hypnotic state has been a criticism of suggested post-hypnotic amnesia for many years.
 A manipulative hypnotist may be able to convince a hypnotized person (e.g. a woman) that she is "unable to resist unwanted sexual suggestions" from the hypnotist.
 This idea poses the possibility of using hypnosis and suggested post-hypnotic amnesia for coercion, such that the woman may be induced into a state that limits her future recall of any negative experiences had at the hand of the hypnotist.
 However, most individuals cannot be forced to behave in a way that is against their will (this varies according to the suggestibility of the individual).